Irish man dies during Mount Everest expedition

 In a statement, 360 Expeditions said: “Kevin (56) was one of the strongest and most experienced climbers on our team and had previously summited Everest South and Lhotse.”

-A Department of Foreign Affairs official confirmed the fatal accident.
-“The department is aware of reports of the death of an Irish citizen on the north slopes of Mount Everest.
+A Department of Foreign Affairs official said: “The department is aware of reports of the death of an Irish citizen on the north slopes of Mount Everest.
 We stand ready to provide consular assistance.”

 Kevin had reached Camp III at 8,300m on Wednesday.